New arts district aims to brighten Chennai community's dark reputation

 He had only ever been to the district in Chennai, southern India, once before -- and that was because he was lost.

 "It's not a good area to hang out in.
-When it gets dark it's not safe here."
+When it gets dark, it's not safe here."

 Epoc's admission was rather off-message, considering he was in Kannagi Nagar as part of a project designed to challenge precisely those kinds of opinions about the district.

-In February, Indian arts nonprofit St+art recruited around 15 artists to create murals in the residential neigborhood, home to around 80,000 people.
+In February, Indian arts nonprofit St+art recruited around 15 artists to create murals in the residential neighborhood, home to around 80,000 people.

 Largely formed between 2000 and 2010, Kannagi Nagar has served as a resettlement area for residents of various Chennai slums, including many people displaced by the deadly tsunami that struck the city in 2004.